Vet FAQ Page

 Is it safe to use a hardware drill for orthopaedic surgery?

 Yes, but not just any drill.
 The hardware drill must always be used with a sterile DrillCover System before it enters the sterile field.
 Before use, ensure your DrillCover System has been correctly assembled and that the textile is free of damage.

 First, it is important to drill at speeds that avoid bone necrosis, and some hardware drills operate at maximum speeds 2-3x greater than standard orthopaedic drills, which therefore increases the risk of excessive heat generation at the drilling site.

 Second, the drill must not interfere with other electronic equipment in the OR.
-Arbutus Medical has carefully selected, and extensively tested, both the DEWALT DCF610S2 (recommended drill for the DrillCover Hex system) and Makita DF032DZ the only drill that can be used for the DrillCover PRO System to ensure complete safety.
+Arbutus Medical has carefully selected and extensively tested both the DEWALT DCF610S2 (drill included in the DrillCover Hex System) and Makita DF032DZ (drill included in the DrillCover PRO System) to ensure complete safety.

 We recommend that only power tools specified by Arbutus Medical are used, since each tool has ideal ergonomics, compatibility, and speed/torque settings for orthopaedic surgery.
 The DrillCover Hex uses the DEWALT DCF610, while the DrillCover PRO utilizes the Makita DF032DZ (with an additional Arbutus Medical stabilization bracket).
-Every military kit includes the recommended power tools.
 We do not recommend using the DrillCover power tool for purposes outside of surgery.

 Can I use any power tool with the DrillCover Systems?